 - migrateVolume – migrates a volume to one of the available child datastores

-- On a datastore cluster which is already added as a primary storage if any storage pool needs to be added or removed from the datastore cluster then we will need to remove the primary storage from CloudStack and re-add it after required modifications on the storage.
+- On a datastore cluster which is already added as a primary storage if any storage pool needs to be added or removed from the datastore cluster then we will need to also remove the primary storage from CloudStack and re-add it after required modifications on the storage (this has been resolved in CloudStack 4.15.1).

 On vCenter, storage policies act like a filter and control which type of storage is provided for the virtual machine, and how the virtual machine is placed within storage.
 So the best fit for storage policies in CloudStack is in disk offering and compute offering, since these offerings are also used to find the suitable storage and resources during virtual machine deployment.